 A study published by Lawrence Berkley National Laboratory notes that, “People produce and exhale carbon dioxide (CO2) as a consequence of their normal metabolic processes; thus, the concentrations of CO2 inside occupied buildings are higher than the concentrations of CO2 in the outdoor air.”
 The ill feelings, tiredness, lack of focus, and even nausea can be attributed to higher CO2 levels as our bodies go through its natural processes.
 Indoors, this can lead to sick building syndrome.

-According to EPA.gov, “The term sick building syndrome is used to describe situations in which building occupants experience negative health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”
-Higher CO2 levels indoors bring on many of the same symptoms defined in sick building syndrome.
+In fact, higher CO2 levels indoors may also bring on many of the same symptoms defined in sick building syndrome.
 On the contrary, monitoring CO2 indoors has been stated to dramatically reduce these specific illnesses.

 Safe CO2 Levels Indoors

 The word “safe” can be used to mean either “best” or “potentially harmful.”
 What’s important to note is that CO2 is natural.
 Except in levels above 3-5% it is not a dangerous gas.